Drinkaholics/Drinkaholics/README.md

 a screenshot of our website

-## Project Description (High Level)
-A brief summary or description of what the intent was behind our website.
-What does it do?
-How does it do it?
-What function does it serve for the public?

-## Usage
-Describe in short how to use the deployed application.
-How does one go from opening the app to getting the end result?

 ## Licensing
 We can put a placeholder here for it but I don't think it's necessary.